-The 2007 "Classic" models looked a lot like this truck.
+The 2007 "Classic" models have a distinctive face.
 (Crutchfield Research Photo)

 The GM factory radio in the Chevy Silverado (Crutchfield Research Photo)

 Factory stereo system

 These trucks came equipped with several stereo systems, including a 6 CD in-dash Bose® system and options to add navigation, rear seat audio, DVD systems, or satellite radio.
 It’s possible to add to or completely replace any of these stereo systems fairly easily, though getting to the amplifier and 6-1/2" subwoofer of the Bose system requires some extensive tear down of the interior.
 And it’s not hard to replace any of the features you may lose by taking out the factory stereo, because there are adapters that let you keep OnStar®, steering wheel controls, Bluetooth® and more.

 You'll need a mounting kit to trim out the new radio, along with an antenna adapter that allows you to connect the Chevy antenna plug to your new radio.
 You'll get these parts at a deep discount with your receiver order, along with free step-by-step instructions for your Silverado.
 We also offer a big discount on the special adapters (see below) that you'll need for this installation.